CRB CLINIC DIGITAL DENTISTRY

 DIGITAL DENTISTRY

-The main cause of bleeding gums
+The main cause

-The main cause for bleeding gums:
+The main cause of bleeding gums:

 Tartar that accumulates in the gum pockets